 Exactly what the title says - this is the Marvel Comics Universe, not to be confused with the Marvel Cinematic Universe.
 I try to give you the basics of most major events throughout the history of Timely, Atlas and, finally, Marvel.
 Hopefully, you'll find something of use in this page with regard to the order of events in the Marvel Comics Universe, what the difference is between what happened in the Marvel Comics Universe and the Marvel Cinematic Universe, or simply have fun looking around to find out how the Marvel Universe began and propagated in the first place.

 This is a guide to comics & collecting that was originally intended for users from "AllExperts.com", but has taken on its own life as a website for beginners in comics collecting.
 I've connected with other resources to bring you the best possible basic information for enjoying, collecting, grading and - possibly - selling your comics.
 As indicated in the title, this is a guide, but not necessarily the definitive word on the subject. just a beginning to assist in starting you on your journey, should you so choose.

 THE AMAZING WORLD OF DC COMICS INDEX

-Older website, originally created by a group from AOL who appreciated this DC Fanzine, I've preserved it here on MetropolisPlus.
+One of my first websites, originally created by a group from AOL who appreciated this DC Fanzine.
+I've preserved our resulting index here on MetropolisPlus.